What is PECS (Picture Exchange Communication System)?

-PECS (Picture Exchange Communication System) is a communication system intended to help individuals who are nonverbal or lack speech skills.
+Picture Exchange Communication System is a system intended to help individuals who are nonverbal or lack speech skills.
 Through the use of pictures and word phrases individuals that are nonverbal or lacking speech can communicate their wants, needs, and feelings.
 Each learner has their own communication book, which has all of their highly preferred picture items in it as well as daily living tasks and every day items/activities that would be needed or used.
 The communication books should be individualized to meet the needs of each person.

-With PECS, there are usually six different phases that are taught in chronological order.
+With the Picture Exchange Communication System, there are usually six different phases that are taught in chronological order.
 Sometimes phases will be taught together though.

 Phase 1: How to Communicate: During this phase, the individual is taught to give the instructor the picture of a desired item.
 Once the picture is handed to the instructor, the individual is given the item that is on the picture.